What’s so great about Miyawaki forests?

 • Filtration of air pollutants.

-• A reduction in heat related deaths;
+• Contributing to the reduction in heat-related deaths;

 So why plant Miyawaki forests in urban areas?

-The Miyawaki method of planting has some incredible advantages over traditional planting methods.
-Because the trees and shrubs are densely planted (up to 5 plants per m2 as compared to one tree every 1.5m2 to 2m2 in standard reforestation), and grow fast because of both soil remediation methods and density:
+The Miyawaki method of planting has some incredible advantages over traditional planting methods because the trees and shrubs are densely planted (up to 5 plants per m2 as compared to one tree every 1.5m2 to 2m2 in standard reforestation), and grow fast because of both soil remediation methods and density:

 • The forest floor is rapidly shaded, so loses less water through evaporation, resulting in healthier soil;